amstfn/markdown-previewer.github.io/README.md

-Sure!
-Here's an example of an official README.md for the provided components:

 # Markdown Editor and Previewer

 This project consists of a Markdown editor and a previewer.
 The editor allows you to write and edit Markdown text, while the previewer displays the rendered HTML output in real-time.